offconvex/offconvex.github.io/_posts/2016-04-04-evolutionary-dynamics-finite-infinite.md

 ## Markov Chains Guided by Dynamical Systems - Beyond Uniqueness

 Interestingly, this proof does not use any  property of $f$ other than that it has a unique  fixed point which is stable.
-However, in many cases, such as sexual evolution (see [here](http://theory.epfl.ch/vishnoi/Publications_files/PV16.pdf) for the model of sexual evolution or an equivalent model for how *children acquire grammar* [here](http://science.sciencemag.org/content/291/5501/114)), the expected motion has multiple fixed points - some stable and some unstable.
+However, in many cases, such as sexual evolution (see [here](http://theory.epfl.ch/vishnoi/Publications_files/PV16.pdf) for the model of sexual evolution or an equivalent model for how *children acquire grammar*, see [here](http://science.sciencemag.org/content/291/5501/114)) and [here](http://www.sciencedirect.com/science/article/pii/S0022519303931997), the expected motion has multiple fixed points - some stable and some unstable.
 Such a dynamical system is inherently non-convex - trajectories starting at different points  could converge to different points.
 Further, the presence of unstable fixed points can slow down trajectories and, hence, the mixing time.
 In an upcoming [paper](http://theory.epfl.ch/vishnoi/Publications_files/PV16.pdf), we give a comprehensive treatment about how the landscape of the limit sets determines the mixing time of evolutionary Markov chains.